dmack152/Kryszard-PD2-Uniq-names/README.md

 # Kryszard's PD2 Loot-Filter
 **Hello PD2 Fans!**

+This is a custom version of Kryszard loot filter that shows the unique names of the items.
+This also uses POE tinks for GG items.

 Welcome to **Kryszard's PD2 Loot Filter!**
 You can know me from: [Twitch](https://twitch.tv/kryszard).
 Feel free to follow me there *(I'll try to stream as much as I can for you)*